nurme-ave/word-guessing-game/README.md

 The page has been built with mobile-first design in mind and is fully responsive.

+UPDATE: This code was refactored on April 15th, 2022.

 ### Screenshot

 ![Screenshot of my solution](/images/wordgame.png)